syntax-tree/unist-util-lsp/readme.md

 ### `fromPoint(point)`

-Convert a unist point to a language server protocol position.
+Turn a unist point into a language server protocol position.

 ### `fromPosition(unistPosition)`